Skip to Main Content

 We are Mead High School’s Student ran newspaper, The Mav.
 We were established in August of 2017.
 We love to hear from our community through story ideas and comments on our articles.

-Over the years, we have received several from the Colorado Student Media Association (including first place in Best in Show six years in a row, 1st place in a staff editorial and other awards for individuals on our staff).
-We have continuously been involved in our community through volunteering, attending parades, and more.
-We have also had three seasons of school-driven announcements used to inform students at MHS.
+Over the years, we have received several from the Colorado Student Media Association (including first place in Best in Show seven years in a row, 1st place in a staff editorial and other awards for individuals on our staff).
+We have continuously been involved in our community through volunteer opportunities and school-related events.
+We have also had four seasons of school-driven announcements used to inform students at MHS.

 We believe in Freedom of the Press.